Push audio LATER by 0.25s (audio was arriving early)

 Step 5: Strip audio and remux as a fallback

-If the synced audio still drifts and you have a cleaner alternative track:
+If the generated audio is simply wrong but the visuals are keepers, and you have a cleaner alternative track:

 # Strip the broken audio